 Are you searching for fun things to do in Houston Texas?
-We have the list of what to do in Houston including Houston activities that are perfect for the whole family.
+We have a list of what to do in Houston including Houston activities that are perfect for the whole family.

 The Space City is filled with sights to see and activities to experience.